 - 34225 N. Lakeside Drive, Grayslake

-Project Description: Lake County Public Works (LCPW) completed a study to identify the needs of the Highland Lake water system.
-The study identified necessary modernization to add capacity and make the system more resilient in emergency situations.
-Separately, LCPW was approached by a smaller, private system with improvement needs, and we observed a mutual benefit from system interconnection.
+Lake County Public Works (LCPW) completed a study that identified that the Highland Lake water system needs to be modernized to make the system more resilient in emergency situations.
+As part of this project, LCPW was approached by a smaller, private system with improvement needs and found there is a mutual benefit of a system interconnection.

-- The interconnection of both systems with a water main installed on the north side of Washington Street.
+- The interconnection of both systems with a water main installed on the north side of Washington Street (substantially complete).

-The Phase 1 water main interconnection will be constructed in 2023, and Phase 2 will be constructed in 2024-2025 pending project readiness.
-Site selection for Phase 2 is underway.
+The Phase 1 water main interconnection was substantially completed in 2023, and Phase 2 will be constructed in 2024-2025 pending project readiness.
+Phase 2 design is underway.
+Learn more about Phase 1.

-This project is supported in whole by federal award number 21.027 awarded to Lake County by the U.S. Department of the Treasury in the amount of $2.5 million to improve the Highland Lake Water System.
+This project is supported in whole by federal award number 21.027 awarded to Lake County by the U.S. Department of the Treasury to improve the Highland Lake Water System.
 ARPA funds represent 100% of the total project funding.

 Why is this project needed?

 LCPW proactively maintains our infrastructure and we study improvement needs.
 A recent study identified a modernization need to provide more water storage capacity.
-The Highland Lake water system is in need of improvements now, and the additional well and storage capacity would serve as a backup for emergency conditions or planned service interruptions.
+The Highland Lake water system needs improvements now, and the additional well and storage capacity would serve as a backup for emergency conditions or planned service interruptions.